FAQs

 The percentage WPI does not determine how much compensation you receive only that you reach the threshold to be entitled to claim such compensation.

-The maximum payment for 100% of the most extreme case of non-economic loss is currently $565,000.
-You, however, only receive a proportion of that amount having regard to the seriousness of your injuries compared to the seriousness of a most extreme case.
-Usually, most awards of non-economic loss are between $150,000 and $250,000.
+The maximum payable for a most extreme case of non-economic loss is currently ( April 2026) $691,000 ( this is increased each year).
+You generally receive some part of this amount having regard to the seriousness of your injuries compared to the seriousness of a most extreme case.
+Usually, most awards of non-economic loss are between $250,000 and $350,000 but each cases varies according to the circumstances.

 Economic loss is compensation for loss as a result of losing money due to an inability to work.